gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ## Dialogs
 Let's update our code to match this logic.
 Go ahead and fire up Visual Studio and open the GoodEats solution in the Lab 5 *start* directory.

+> You'll need to add all the code referenced below before you can run your app

 ### RootDialog
 Go ahead and open the *RootDialog.cs* file in Visual Studio and replace it's contents with the following code: